jingqi-liu06/spinekey/README.md

 # SpineKey: Spine Vertebra Detection and Keypoint Analysis System

-## This Repository is still under construction and undergoing ongoing maintenance
+## <span style="color: red">This Repository is still under construction and undergoing ongoing maintenance</span>
 ## Project Overview

 SpineKey is a deep learning-based spine vertebra detection and keypoint analysis system that uses Cascade R-CNN architecture for vertebra detection and provides a complete training, inference, and evaluation pipeline.

 ## Environment Requirements

-- Python 3.8+
-- PyTorch 1.8+
-- MMDetection 3.0+
-- CUDA 11.0+ (Recommended)
-- Other dependencies see `requirements.txt`
+The environment for this project is based on [MMDetection](https://github.com/open-mmlab/mmdetection).
+Please refer to the official documentation for installation instructions.

 ## Directory Structure